 For a clean sweep, forgo the traditional rug under the dining room table in favor of letting gleaming hardwood floors shine.
 This open approach allows the eye to travel freely through this eating area.
-The result: a room that feels open, airy, and modern.
+The result: a room that feels open and airy.
 Simple slipper chairs and a centerpiece of see-through glass bottles amplify the effect.